chriscamacho/gles2framework/README.md

 	Chipmunk-6.1.1            gles2framework

-phystest which uses libode, using Debian install the libode-sp (single percision) package

 ### phystest (ode example)

-the rather hacky ODE example is only really for advanced users... compile ode from source (version v0.11sp (debian single precision package) release
+the rather hacky ODE example is only really for advanced users...

-You need it to use dSingle with trimesh support and you might want other things like custom cylinder vs cylinder colliders etc you won't get from the repo version

-set drawstuff=none for quicker build (no demos etc)

-run ./configure --help in the ode directory.
+(install Debian package version v0.11sp (single precision package)

+If you want some of the extra bits of libODE (trimesh vs cylinder collisions - and other luxuries) then you can always compile ODE from source, see the ODE website for details

 ### chiptest (Chipmonk physics example)